 - red and green sugar crystals

-- small red organza bag. (you could also wrap it in cellophane and tie it with a ribbon.)
+- small red organza bag (you could also wrap it in cellophane and tie it with a ribbon)

 - printable label (you can print mine out below)

-Place the mixture into an organza baggie and add the label.
-Be sure to make extra for the neighborhood kids.
+Place the mixture into an organza baggie and add the printable label.
+Be sure to make extra reindeer for the neighborhood kids.
 It’s a cinch to make and it’s nice to spread the cheer!

 The night before Christmas, take your child or grandchild outside and place the bag in a special spot for the reindeer.
 Such a fun memory this will be!